amient/goconnect/README.md

 Say 3 instances of this pipelines are executed then this is what has to happen in terms of network

-(1) AMQP Source - can be executed symetrically without coordination but only one of the instances will be active
+(1) AMQP Source - can be executed symmetrically without coordination but only one of the instances will be active
- -  Net-Split - stamps the input elements and distributes them among the instances usinng round robin strategy (2) XML Filter is a pure map tranform so can also be executed symetrically and run in parallel without coordination
+ -  Net-Split - stamps the input elements and distributes them among the instances using round robin strategy (2) XML Filter is a pure map transform so can also be executed symmetrically and run in parallel without coordination
  -  Net-Merge-Sort - receives all the outputs and ensures the ordering per source instance
     - it runs only one node - which one is informed by the logical stage, for STD-OUT sink it wouuld make sense to run it on the one that joined the group last, as that's where the user will prefer to see the output